Ultra High Energy Fermions: The High Energy Equation

 \section{The High Energy Equation}

-It is known that at very high energies, we encounter negative energy solutions.
-This is because the set of positive energy solutions of the Dirac or Klein-Gordon equations is not a complete set \cite{feshbach} and so cannot describe a particle localized in any sense.
-At usual energies we could apply the well known Foldy-Wothuysen transformation to recover a description in terms of positive energies alone or more precisely a description free of operators which mix negative energy and positive energy components of the wave function.
-This description also leads in the non-relativistic limit to the two component Pauli equation with the symbols $E, p, \gamma$ and $n$ having their usual meaning \cite{bd}.
-All this is well known.\\ In the case of very high energies it was shown several years ago by Cini and Toushek that we can modify the Foldy-Wothuysen transformation and obtain a different description \cite{cini}.
-Let us examine this situation in greater detail \cite{schweber}.\\ The Cini-Toushek transformation can be written in the form
+It is known that at very high energies, we encounter negative energies.
+This is because the set of positive energy solutions of the Dirac or Klein-Gordon equations is not a complete set \cite{feshbach}.
+At usual energies we could apply the well known Foldy-Wothyson transformation to recover a description in terms of positive energies alone or more precisely a description free of operators which mix negative energy and positive energy components of the wave function.
+This description also leads in the non-relativistic limit to the two component Pauli equation \cite{bd}.\\ In the case of very high energies it was shown several years ago by Cini and Toushuk that we can modify the Foldy-Wothyson transformation and obtain a different description \cite{cini}.
+Let us examine this situation in greater detail \cite{schweber}.\\ The Cini-Toushuk transformation can be written in the form

-where E,p etc. have their usual meanings.
 Under (\ref{I}), it is well known that the Dirac equation takes on the form of the massless neutrino equation:

 In the above we use the following notation: